GrawlixCMSRevival/OfficialGrawlixCMSRevival/README.md

 # Installating the Grawlix CMS for the first time?
 <ul>
-  <li>1.Everything you need to know to install and run the Grawlix CMS can be found <a href="http://www.thedaemoschronicles.com/grawlix-cms-setup-walkthrough/">here</a>.</li>
+  <li>1.
+Everything you need to know to install and run the Grawlix CMS can be found <a href="http://www.thedaemoschronicles.com/grawlix-cms-setup-walkthrough/">here</a>.</li>
   <li>2.
 Download the latest version from the repo to get started.</li>
   </ul>